This website is intended for UK healthcare professionals only. Not a UK healthcare professional? Click here.

 Abbreviations

-ASCVD, atherosclerotic cardiovascular disease; CV, cardiovascular; CVD, cardiovascular disease; EAS, European Atherosclerosis Society; ESC, European Society of Cardiology; HbA1c, glycated haemoglobin; HCP, healthcare professional; LDL-C, low-density lipoprotein cholesterol; LLT, lipid-lowering therapy; SmPC, Summary of Product Characteristics; ULN, upper limit of normal.
+ACS, acute coronary syndromes; BP, blood pressure; ASCVD, atherosclerotic cardiovascular disease; CABG, coronary artery bypass graft surgery; CKD, chronic kidney disease; CT, computed tomography; CV, cardiovascular; CVD, cardiovascular disease; DM, diabetes mellitus; EAS, European Atherosclerosis Society; eGFR, estimated glomerular filtration rate; ESC, European Society of Cardiology; FH, familial hypercholesterolaemia; HbA1c, glycated haemoglobin; HCP, healthcare professional; LDL-C, low-density lipoprotein cholesterol; LLT, lipid-lowering therapy; MI, myocardial infarction; PCI, percutaneous coronary intervention; SCORE2, Systematic Coronary Risk Evaluation 2; SCORE2-OP, Systematic Coronary Risk Evaluation 2-Older Persons; SmPC, Summary of Product Characteristics; T1DM, type 1 diabetes mellitus; T2DM, type 2 diabetes mellitus; TIA, transient ischaemic attack; ULN, upper limit of normal.

 This is a Daiichi Sankyo site intended for UK healthcare professionals (HCPs) and other relevant decision makers,* where you can find promotional information about Daiichi Sankyo products and professional resources.